josezilla/delays/README.md

 * Unit 2: Foundations of Modeling - Lessons 6 to 11
 * Unit 3: Data Science in the Real World - Lessons 12 to 19

-Below is a detailed scheduled of our class:
+Below is a detailed schedule of our class:

 | Class | Date | Topic | Due (before class) |
 |:---:|:---|:---:|:---:|